coreui/coreui/docs/content/forms/chip-input.md

 ## Overview

-Chip input lets users enter multiple values as chips inside a single field.
-It supports keyboard-friendly entry, chip removal, and optional selection for bulk actions.
+The CoreUI **Bootstrap Chip Input component** lets users enter multiple values as chips inside a single field.
+Use it as a tag input, multi-value selector, or token field for skills, categories, email recipients, and more.
+The chip input component supports keyboard-friendly entry, chip removal, and optional selection for bulk actions.

 - Type values and press `Enter` (or a separator) to create chips.
 - Chips can be dismissible and selectable.
 - The input stays inline and grows as you type.
+- Full form integration via a hidden input with configurable `name`.

+## When to use Chip Input

+Use the Bootstrap Chip Input component when you need:

+- A **tag input** or **token field** for free-form multi-value entry
+- An **email or recipient input** where users add multiple addresses
+- A **skills or category selector** in forms
+- A **filterable multi-select** that integrates with standard HTML forms

 ## Basic example